Inside the #VanLife Phenomenon: 21 Facts You Need to Know

 The Cost of Upkeep

-Aside from setup and initial installation costs, plenty of ongoing costs are associated with #VanLife, most of them involving basic van maintenance, gas, tires and miscellaneous adventures (like having to get your van towed if it gets stuck somewhere or getting major repairs if something goes awry).
+Aside from initial costs, plenty of ongoing costs are associated with #VanLife, most of them involving basic maintenance, gas, tires and other miscellaneous adventures (like having to get your van towed if it gets stuck somewhere or getting major repairs if something goes awry).

-There are also some complications in renewing your vehicle’s registration without a physical address.
-And, of course, where to get a nice shower (gyms were the most popular choice, which means an ongoing gym membership) and maybe accessing some WiFi, which often seems to happen at Starbucks.
+There are also complications in renewing a vehicle’s registration without a physical address and, of course, knowing where to get a nice shower (gyms were the most popular choice, which means an ongoing gym membership) and accessing wifi, which often seems to happen at Starbucks.

 The Problem of Sleep